wangziqi2013/wangziqi2013.github.io/_posts/2020-05-27-vway-cache.markdown

 The V-Way Cache allows any data slot to be mapped by any tag, such that data slots can be "borrowed" from other sets.
 To this end, there is a "forward pointer", or FPTR field for every tag slot indicating the data slot it maps to.
 Similarly, data slots are organized as a linear array (implemented as a SRAM register file), each having a "backward pointer", or BPTR, pointing to the tag that maps the data slot.
+The cache controller maintains the invariant that FPTR and BPTR must always mutually point to each other.
+This design change also implies that tag and data slot accesses must be serialized.
+Although this may increase acceass latency by a few cycles, since some caches allow parallel access of tag and data, the paper suggests that for L2 caches this is not an issue, and some commercial designs already serialize these two for lower power consumption.